Feminist Research Design and Institutional Gatekeeping Mechanisms

 5.3 Describe the tasks subjects will be asked to perform.
 Include in the description frequency and duration of activities, educational tests, etc. Attach surveys, instruments, interview questions, focus group questions, etc.

-If all students will be participating in the educational practice, a consent form must be signed by the student (and parent if under 18) which states that they allow you to look at the results of their participation in the activity for the purposes of research.
+If all students will be participating in the educational practice, a consent form must be signed by the student (and parent if under 18) which states that they allow you to look at the results of their participation in the activity for the purposes of research.5.4 Describe what non-participants will do during this period (activities and supervision):

 It is important that the study design not penalize students who will not be participating if not all students will be participating.